bup/bup/README.md

  - bup needs better documentation.

-    According to a recent article about bup in Linux Weekly News (https://lwn.net/Articles/380983/), "it's a bit short on examples and a user guide would be nice."
+    According to an article about bup in Linux Weekly News (https://lwn.net/Articles/380983/), "it's a bit short on examples and a user guide would be nice."
 Documentation is the sort of thing that will never be great unless someone from outside contributes it (since